paholg/dimensioned-examples/hard-spheres.md

 generator.

-Consider this the reference version; it explains what's happening in the simulation, whereas the other versions will only explain differences.
+Consider this the reference version; it explains what's happening in the simulation, whereas the other versions will only their explain differences.
 If you don't care about the simulation and are only here to look at units, feel free to skim over this or skip it entirely.

 [Check out the code here](src/no-units.md).

 ### 2. Rust with units outside

 In this first version with units, we use the same non-generic vector library.
 So, we are forced to wrap the vectors in units.
-This allows the most flexibility in what other libraries can be used with *dimensioned*, but isn't quite as convenient to work with as the next version.
+This method allows the most flexibility in what other libraries can be used with dimensioned, but isn't quite as convenient to work with as the next version.

 [Check out the code here](src/units-outside.md).